sscardapane/reprodl2021/README.md

 2. Set the `cron` section in the `default.yaml` file.

     > :speech_balloon: This step is just to explain how to do it.
-For the first try, can be left as it is.
+For the first try, the file can be left as it is.

-The `cron` section in the `default.yaml` is used by `scheduler.py` to initialize cron jobs. in particular, this is the list of parameters and their purpose:
+    The `cron` section in `default.yaml` is used by `scheduler.py` to initialize cron jobs.
+In particular, this is the list of parameters and their purpose:

-    - `username`: the machine username that will run the cron jobs
+    - `username`: the machine username that will run the cron jobs;
-    - `python_path`: specify the path to python; without this, there may be problems such as "Module not found".
+    - `python_path`: specify the path to Python; without this, there may be problems such as "Module not found";
-    - `clean`: If True, the cronjobs in the crontab will be removed
+    - `clean`: If True, the cronjobs in the crontab will be removed;
-    - `stop`: If True, the new cronjobs will not be added to the crontab
+    - `stop`: If True, the new cronjobs will not be added to the crontab;
-    - `py_cmds`: the list of python files to run, with the frequency at which they will be executed
+    - `py_cmds`: the list of python files to run, with the frequency at which they will be executed;
-        - <NAME_OF_PY_FILE>: name of the .py file to run
+    - <NAME_OF_PY_FILE>: name of the .py file to run;
-            - <time_type>: name of the time specification as in the `python-crontab` module (e.g. `minute`, `hour`)
+    - <time_type>: name of the time specification as in the `python-crontab` module (e.g. `minute`, `hour`);
-                - <time_value>: value for the time specification (e.g. `4`, `MON`)
+    - <time_value>: value for the time specification (e.g. `4`, `MON`).

 &nbsp;